open-gitops/documents/CONTRIBUTING.md

 * The requirements in terms of skills, experience and tools are listed up front
 * For vendor technology, a link to to a free trial or sandbox should be available

-### Blueprints / Reference Architectures

-Blueprints are runnable and published as individual repositories under the open-gitops-blueprints project

-Additional Acceptance Criteria:

-* A README with instructions for running the blueprint,
-* Blueprints should be as complete as possible, without requiring the user to create new files or manifests, providing an example values file is preferred, asking the user to update a manifest file should be avoided.

 ## Case Studies

 Case studies should focus on how GitOps principles were implemented, as well as the specific outcomes and benefits.